Darya-HS/Darya-HS/README.md

    - View, update, or delete profile details

 2. **Study Goal Management**
-   - Add goals by specifying subject, name (midterm, project or anything else), and target hours
+   - Add goals by specifying subject, name (midterm, project, or anything else), and target hours
    - Update, delete, or log hours for each goal
    - View progress and completion percentage of goals